isomerpages/sndgo-corp/_report-data-incident/1-faq.md

 #### **Q13.
 What is the difference between this government data reporting platform and the reporting platform by the Personal Data Protection Commission (PDPC)?**

-This government data incident reporting platform is meant for the reporting of data incidents which involve government data or Government agencies.
-[PDPC’s reporting platform](https://eservice.pdpc.gov.sg/case/db) is meant for the reporting of data incidents which involve non-government entities.
+This government data incident reporting platform is meant for the reporting of data incidents which involve government data or Government agencies. <a href="https://eservice.pdpc.gov.sg/case/db" target="_blank">PDPC’s reporting platform</a> is meant for the reporting of data incidents which involve non-government entities.

 [Return to top](#frequently-asked-questions)